aleksandrbazhin/TilePipe/readme.md

 ## The 0.5 branch
-It is full rework of logic and you.
+It is full rework of logic and UI.
 Main differences
-- Ability to use custom rulesets (previously named prests).
-It's a json file with json schema included.
-There is viewer in the GUI.
+- Ability to use custom rulesets (previously named presets).
+Those are json files, json schema included in the project.
+There is a viewer in the GUI.
 - Project-like logic for every directory
-- Everything is explicit, minimal built-in logic (no examples, no templates, no rulsets).
-Tile settings are aseparate json file by format .tptile.
+- Everything is explicit, minimal built-in logic (not examples, not templates, not rulesets).
+Tile settings are a separate json file by extension .tptile.
 It's VCS-ready and resolves a lot of problems wuth UI logic.

 ## Screens